-Section 7 of those guidelines describes the main types and functions of equipment for moving and handling people.
+Section 7 of Moving and Handling People: The New Zealand Guidelines describes the main types and functions of equipment for moving and handling people.

-Section 8 of those guidelines covers equipment procurement systems, maintaining an equipment register and equipment storage, maintenance and replacement.
+Section 8 of that guideline covers equipment procurement systems, maintaining and equipment register and equipment storage, maintenance and replacement.